 Burns commonly present acutely to clinicians due to various modalities, such as thermal, chemical, electrical or radiation.
-Often, burns from domestic incidents result in superficial (first degree) and partial thickness (second degree) burns, and less commonly full thickness (third degree) burns.
+Often, burns result in superficial (first degree) and partial thickness (second degree) burns, and less commonly full thickness (third degree) burns.
 Burn depth usually is determined by the intensity of the source, duration of contact, and location on the body.

 The skin is made up of two layers, the epidermis and dermis, and their thickness varies depending on location, age, and gender.
 Deep in the skin is the subcutaneous fat and then a fascial membranous layer before the deeper structures, such as muscle.
 Heat (and other injury mechanisms) can denature proteins, leading to loss of plasma membrane integrity and cell necrosis.
 Superficial burns only affect the epidermis; they are clinically painful, erythematous, blanch on pressure, and are sensate.
 Partial thickness burns involve both the epidermis and dermis; clinically, they can appear pink or cherry red, blister, are sensate to touch, blanch on pressure, and are also painful.
 Full thickness burns affect the epidermis, dermis, and subcutaneous tissue forming an eschar.
 Clinically, these burns appear dry and leathery, but they are not painful, sensate, or blanching and can feel firm and waxy on palpation.

 In limbs, circumferential full thickness burns act as a tourniquet, and restrict circulation distally, resulting in tissue ischemia and necrosis.
 On the chest and abdominal wall, due to the inflexible nature of the eschar, normal respiratory chest and abdominal wall movements are restricted thus limiting normal respiratory function.,